hanaanr/hanaanr.github.io/_portfolio/portfolio-1.md

 Observed a slightly surprising pattern: data-intensive industries (social media, advertising) appear to maintain slightly more readable policies than other sectors, though all remain largely inaccessible.
 Non-data-intensive industries showed faster decline in readability.

+One plot from the work is shown here.
+Note that a higher score means a harder-to-read text.
 ![Alt text](/images/flesch.png)